-Our screened porch is right off our master bedroom, and it’s one of my favorite spaces in our home.
+Our screened porch is one of my favorite spaces in our home.
 It was originally decorated with bright pops of color — cheery and fitting for summer.
 However, it didn’t coordinate with the neutral tones in our bedroom.
 With the French doors leading out to the porch, I wanted more flow between the two spaces.

 Both tables shown were previously in the space.
 The smaller table was a turquoise blue, and the larger was plain oak.
 With Courtney’s urging, I painted both tables with Rust-Oleum’s Linen White chalk paint.
 I was thrilled no sanding or priming was required.